Internet Access

-One of the questions we field most often is how we're staying so connected.
-Surprisingly, it really isn't that hard!
-Internet cafes (often called "internet points"), some campsites, most hotels, nearly every McDonalds and the occasional coffee shop are relatively ubiquitous solutions in the first world.
-If you're industrious enough to embark on a bicycle tour with a laptop or netbook you will have no trouble finding access, really!
+One of the questions we field most often is how to stay connected on the road.
+Surprisingly, it really isn't that hard.
+Internet cafes (often called "internet points"), some campsites, most hotels, nearly every McDonalds, and the occasional coffee shop are relatively ubiquitous solutions in the first world.
+If you're industrious enough to embark on a bicycle tour, you will have no trouble getting online.

-Because I am programming from the road and acting as the primary line of support for several companies running mission critical versions of my software we require self-supported connectivity too.
-Below is a rough outline of all the options we've used to stay connected (ordered by cost, lowest first).
+When we were travelling (we returned in May of 2011) I worked from the road programming and providing support for several companies running mission critical installations of my software.
+Below, I've compiled a rough outline of all the options we used to stay connected.
 I've also included detailed information about each country we've traveled through.

 Cellular Broadband (GPRS/3G)

-There are also worldwide cellular broadband options available from providers like MobilityPass and GoSim.
+There are also worldwide cellular broadband options available from providers like GoSim (avoid MobilityPass like the plauge).
 These companies partner with cellular networks all over the world, allowing you to use a single SIM card no matter where you go.
 The plans are pay-as-you-go and the cost varies from country to country.
 Expect to pay in excess of $1/mb of transfer.

 For all of these options you'll need a 3G/GPRS USB modem.
-If you buy yours directly from a cellular company it will be locked to their network.
+If you buy yours directly from a cellular company it will likely be locked to their network.
 This means the modem you bought from them won't work with a SIM from another provider.
-MobilityPass and GoSim sell unlocked modems that can be used with any SIMs you may pick up along your way.
-If you're tech savvy a google search for "unlocked usb modem" is a good place to start for a) finding one cheaper or b) unlocking one you may already have.
+A google search for "unlocked usb modem" is a good place to start for a) finding one or b) unlocking one you may already have.

 Mobile Satellite Internet